Posted on: January 9, 2025

 Once you successfully pass the final exam, you will receive your certificate of completion.

-Where Can I Get My Forklift Certification?
+Where Can I Get My Forklift Training?

 That will take care of your formal training portion.
 You'll get a certificate of completion, then your employer will need to complete the practical training and evaluation steps.